code-423n4/2022-09-nouns-builder-findings/data/dipp-Q.md

-# [L-03] If a property has 0 items then tokens cannot be minted
+# [L-03] If a property has 0 items then tokens cannot be minted temporarily

 ## Line References